 The best way to start looking for an apartment is online.
-There are many sites like Rent.com and social media channels like Facebook groups that allow you to search for properties by city, neighborhood, price, and the type of building.
+There are many sites like Rent.com and social media channels like Facebook groups that allow you to search for properties by city, neighborhood, price, and type of building.
 Some of these channels are excellent to find a place without having to spend extra for going through a real estate agency.

 Make a list, shortlist the places and get ready to go and check them out.

 Check Everything When You Go to See an Apartment